esha-sidhu/FutureMakers2022/README.md

 Reflection of Day 6:
 Today's class focused on convolutional neural networks.
 This class was very interesting to me, since this kind of neural network is the one I think of when I think of artificial intelligence, especially the slides about the channels and how the kernels/filters are made.
 I didn't know the different types of neural networks, so it was cool to learn about another neural network.

+Reflection of Day 7:
+Today we learned about the biases that can be present relating to artificial intelligence, such as personal and environmental biases.
+I had previosuly learned about biases, and have read articles online about biases in artificial intelligence, so this was a nice refresher.